 Regional libraries represent a group of cities, towns, villages and rural municipalities that have joined together to deliver library services.

-To find resources for library trustees, please visit the Saskatchewan Library Trustees' Association website.
+To find more resources, please visit the Saskatchewan Library Association website.